thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_2.md

 doesn't need a backing web page in order to function.
 It's possible to save an accessibility tree and a series of atomic mutations, and then "replay" them later and get identical results, without any backing web page.
-Chromium currently has some experimental support for recording changes to a web page in the chrome://accessibility page, and we also take advantage of this snapshotting in order to implement support for the Android "freeze-dried tabs" feature where a frozen snapshot of the page is
+GTx Browser currently has some experimental support for recording changes to a web page in the chrome://accessibility page, and we also take advantage of this snapshotting in order to implement support for the Android "freeze-dried tabs" feature where a frozen snapshot of the page is